Last Updated on 2026年5月8日 by wallzhihu

 All four passed 100/100 disconnect tests – zero leaks.

-When choosing a VPN, most users care about four things: security, connection stability, speed, and overall value for money.
+When choosing a VPN, most users care about four key factors: security, connection stability, speed, and overall value for money.

-There are many exaggerated claims online, but the recommendations here are based on real-world tests that I personally performed.
-My goal is to give you clear, practical information without unnecessary filler.
+There are many exaggerated claims online, but the recommendations here are based on real-world testing that I personally conducted.
+My goal is to provide clear, practical insights without unnecessary filler.

 Why You Can Trust My Testing

-- I evaluate every VPN using an objective and unbiased criteria.
+- I evaluate every VPN using objective and unbiased criteria

-- All tests are performed under real everyday usage, not theoretical lab conditions.
+- All tests are conducted under real everyday usage, not lab conditions

-HD streaming, video calls, online gaming, and secure downloads without issues.
+- Each VPN is tested to ensure it supports HD streaming, video calls, gaming, and secure downloads

 Value-for-Money Analysis

-To make comparison easier, I prepared a chart where:
+To simplify comparison, I prepared a chart where:

 🔹 Annual Plan → StrongVPN is the most affordable